django-tastypie/django-tastypie/docs/authentication_authorization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This authentication scheme uses HTTP Digest Auth to check a user's
-credentials.The username is their ``django.contrib.auth.models.User``
+credentials.
+The username is their ``django.contrib.auth.models.User``
 username (assuming it is present) and their password should be their
 machine-generated api key.
 As with ApiKeyAuthentication, ``tastypie``
 should be included in ``INSTALLED_APPS``.